 FOR IMMEDIATE RELEASE:

-Compass Virtual partners with community stakeholders, hospitals, insurance companies, schools, and local therapists, to help patients seeking PHP/IOP level care to maintain life at home while receiving life-changing intensive behavioral health treatment online.
-The goal of treatment is to help patients return to a lower level of care, such as once-a-week outpatient therapy, as quickly as possible.
-Compass Virtual, like Compass Health Center, is enmeshed with the communities it serves, providing clinician-led workshops, webinars, continuing education credits, and access to knowledge from providers and licensed clinicians.
+Compass Virtual partners with hospitals, schools, local therapists, and insurance companies, to help teens seeking PHP/IOP level care to maintain life at home while receiving life-changing behavioral health treatment online.
+The goal of treatment is to help teens return to a lower level of care, such as once-a-week outpatient therapy, as quickly as possible.

 Compass Health Center was founded in 2011 by David Schreiber, MD, and Claudia Welke, MD, child, adolescent, and adult psychiatrists who recognized the Chicago community’s need for intensive, non-hospital-based psychiatric care.
-While working together in a hospital that provided PHP/IOP and inpatient hospitalization, Drs.
-Schreiber and Welke realized that there were not enough psychiatrists or hospital beds to treat the children they saw in behavioral health crises.
+While working together in a hospital, Drs.
+Schreiber and Welke realized that there were not enough psychiatrists or outpatient programs to treat the children they saw in behavioral health crises.
 As a result, children were being placed on long wait lists, which often only made them sicker, resulting in ER visits that would lead to admission for inpatient care.
 Drs.
 Schreiber and Welke realized that with the proper resources in place, many of these ER and inpatient hospitalizations could have been avoided and replaced with a level of care that was timelier, more appropriate, and less costly and disruptive.